Brappersberget Foto: A Kinde

 There is no cash payment at the hut.
 Payment shall be done at Tempo in Brodalen.
 Keep the receipt!
 Payments will be checked now and then.
 See Fees and payment methods here.

-Camping and overnight stay over is not recommended close to the crags, including the crag parkings (e.g. Vans).
-Established campings and van-parkings are preffered.
+Camping and overnight stay over shall be avoided close to the crags, including the crag parkings (e.g. Vans).
+Established campings and van-parkings are strongly recommended.
 See more info and links in the Swedish page Husbil och vanlife camping.

 See the Swedish page Andra boenden